quarksuite/legacy/USAGE.md

 #### build.js

 The QuarkSuite token dictionary gets wrapped in the namespace `qs` before building.
-And we're using the `css`, `scss`, and `raw` build formats to output our tokens.
+And we're using the `css`, `sass`, and `raw` build formats to output our tokens.

 You can use any filesystem library (or native `fs` module) to output the files.
 I like `fs-extra` because it creates the directory as well.